Accelerating universe at the end of time: Scaling cosmologies

-Solutions to the cosmological equations where the scale factor is of power-law form, i.e. scaling solutions, have a special role: we have shown that, if $\gamma_+^2 \leq 4 \, (d-1) / (d-2)$, due to eq. (\ref{epsilon bound}), at sufficiently late times, the scale factor is bound from below and from above by power-law evolution; if $\gamma_+^2 > 4 \, (d-1) / (d-2)$, scaling solutions are inevitable and $q$ is forced to be $\smash{q = 1/(d-1)}$.

-More generally, the cosmological equations can be expressed in terms of an autonomous system of differential equations and scaling solutions correspond to the critical points of this system.
-In fact, in general one can always find scaling solutions of this kind that are perturbatively stable and therefore perturbative late-time attractors \cite{Hartong:2006rt}.
-For instance, for a single exponential term, scaling solutions can be easily seen to be a late-time attractor \cite{Bergshoeff:2003vb}.
-For all these reasons, although it is hard to prove that scaling solutions always capture the inevitable late-time behavior of the complete solutions, they deserve a detailed analysis.
-Moreover, scaling solutions are also relevant by themselves because they can be transient solutions that may describe different cosmological epochs.
+Cosmological solutions where the scale factor is of power-law form, i.e. scaling solutions, have a special role: if $\smash{(\gamma_\infty)^2 \leq 4 \, (d-1) / (d-2)}$, due to eq. (\ref{epsilon bound}), at sufficiently late times, the scale factor is bounded from below and from above by power-law evolution; if $\smash{(\gamma_\infty)^2 > 4 \, (d-1) / (d-2)}$, scaling solutions are inevitable, with a power $\smash{p = 1/(d-1)}$.
+More generally, scaling solutions correspond to critical points of the cosmological autonomous system.
+In fact, one can typically find scaling solutions that are perturbative late-time attractors \cite{Bergshoeff:2003vb, Hartong:2006rt}.
+For these reasons, although it is hard to prove that scaling solutions always capture the inevitable late-time behavior of the complete solutions, they deserve a detailed analysis.